ndgershe/YaleRideShare/design.md

 tables at userid.
 The history table and users table do have some shared information which is redundant but we found this redundancy worth it as oppossed to having to join history and requests every time the date, type, and airport were needed.
 Rides stay in history longer than they stay in rides since they stay in history after they are completed/cancelled.
+The history page has an option to clear history which just clears history but keeps rides in requests.
+This is another reason why we allowed for some redundancy in the tables.
+If history had been cleared requests wouldn't be able to access airport, date, and type.

 When a user registers, application.py gets information from register.html and checks that all of the data is there.
-For the phone number, it checks that it is a valid 10 digit phone number (handles dashes) and then formats the number with dashes before it is entered into the data base.
+For the phone number, it checks that it is a valid 10 digit phone number (handles dashes and spaces) and then formats the number before it is entered into the data base.
 We did this formatting here just so the number would look nicer in emails.
 This is all in the phonec function as it is also called later in update2.
 The password is hashed and the username is made sureto be not taken.
 If any of